whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/distributions warmup.md

 ## Probability distribution questions

-The following can be solved using the [distributions cheatsheet](../notes/Distributions cheatsheat.pdf) and the relevant functions in R.
+The following can be solved using the [distributions cheatsheet](../notes/Distributions%20cheatsheat.pdf) and the relevant functions in R.

 ### Exploring distributions

-**Question.** Pick a distribution from the [distributions cheatsheet](../notes/Distributions cheatsheat.pdf) and explore it using the ["distributions zoo"](https://ben18785.shinyapps.io/distribution-zoo/).
+**Question.** Pick a distribution from the [distributions cheatsheet](../notes/Distributions%20cheatsheat.pdf) and explore it using the ["distributions zoo"](https://ben18785.shinyapps.io/distribution-zoo/).

-**Question.** Pick a distribution from the [distributions cheatsheet](../notes/Distributions cheatsheat.pdf) and plot its pdf and its cdf for a few different parameter values using R.
+**Question.** Pick a distribution from the [distributions cheatsheet](../notes/Distributions%20cheatsheat.pdf) and plot its pdf and its cdf for a few different parameter values using R.

+###

+**Question.** I toss a coin 100 times.
+What's the chance I see at least 60 heads?

+### Multivariate distributions.

-**Challenge question.** Plot a multivariate normal distribution density using using R.
+**Question.** Plot a multivariate normal distribution density using using R.

 **Hint.** This can be done using the `mvtnorm` package and the `ellipse` package.
 Here is one way using base R graphics - experiment with different :